Thirty-one gifts for beekeepers

 - Vivaldi board: An inner cover, ventilated cover, and feeder rim all rolled into one.
 They can be used year round and can easily hold a Swienty feeder.
 My favorite, made by Greg at GSLongWoodworking in Oregon, has two ventilation ports in the bottom so ventilation can occur even when a feeder is in place.
 Check out his site for other cool bee stuff too.

 - Ventilated gabled roof: allows good weather protection and excellent ventilation.
 My favorite, made by Bill Castro of Bee Friendly Apiary in Maryland, is designed much like the attic space in a house and is beautiful besides.
+Note: As of 2016, this item no longer available by mail.
+Local sales only.

 - Bug Baffler: Much lighter and cooler than your average bee suit, the Bug Baffler is made of fine, durable netting and is reported to be extremely honey bee-resistant, according to Tim at The Backyard Arthropod Project.
 This one is definitely on my Christmas list.
 Bug Baffler Insect Protective Mesh Shirt.